Bickenhead

 "Bickenhead" is a song by American rapper Cardi B from her debut studio album Invasion of Privacy (2018).
-It was written by Cardi B and Jordan Thorpe, and produced by Ayo, Keyz and Nes.
+It was written by Cardi B and Pardison Fontaine alongside producers by Ayo, Keyz and Nes.
 It samples Project Pat's song "Chickenhead", written by Juicy J, DJ Paul and Todd Shaw, which itself samples DJ Jimi's "Bitches (Reply)", written by Derrick Ordogne and Dion Norman; therefore they are all credited among the composers.
 It debuted at number 43 on the US Billboard Hot 100 the week following the album's release.

 Background and production

 An explicit song that expresses sexual liberation, "Bickenhead" builds on Cardi B's affinities with Southern rap, while serving as a response to Project Pat's "Chickenhead."
 Chickenhead is a derogatory term popularized in 1990s hip hop music that refers to a woman that performs oral sex indiscriminately.
 Changing the message, in the lyrics of "Bickenhead", reviewers noted Cardi B "takes ownership of her sexuality".

 Dion Norman, who co-wrote the sampled song "Bitches (Reply)", stated about "Bickenhead":